-The admin can configure the Endpoint and Title for the sellers.
+Also, the admin can configure the Endpoint and Title for the sellers.

-Endpoint: The extra part present in the URL of any website, such as https://webkul.com/about-us/company-profile/ which is mainly to display different content without the need to navigate to multiple pages.
+Endpoint: The extra part is present in the URL of any website, such as https://webkul.com/about-us/company-profile/ which is mainly to display different content without the need to navigate to multiple pages.

-- For instance, a seller can have a seller profile page, which displays on the url as example.com/sellerprofile.
+- For instance, a seller can have a seller profile page, which displays on the URL as example.com/sellerprofile.

 Also, the admin can customize the URL for each Endpoint.
 The Endpoints must be distinctive to avoid conflicts.

-For instance, in the above image, the admin has configured the Endpoint as “dashboard” and Title as “Dashboard” in the Dashboard section.
+For instance, in the above image, the admin has configured the Endpoint as “dashboard” and the Title as “Dashboard” in the Dashboard section.

 The Title is the Seller Dashboard menu option as shown in the image below.

 The admin can use Google Analytics to analyze and record the data of their website.
 It helps the admin to understand how the customers are interacting with their stores.

 Enable Google analytics – If checked, google analytics data will be populated.